-As we noted in the 2004 Commission report Property Tax Abatements and Payments in Lieu of Taxes: Impact on Public Education the following information would be needed to do a thorough analysis of the economic effects of PILOTs
+As we noted in the 2004 Commission report Property Tax Abatements and Payments in Lieu of Taxes: Impact on Public Education, the following information would be needed to do a thorough analysis of the economic effects of PILOTs

-- The total number of tax abatements granted in each county - The total amount of forgone revenues in each county - A calculation of the total costs of each tax abatement- revenues forgone; additional infrastructure expenditures; increased traffic congestion; noise; air and water quality impact; loss of affordable housing; increased demand for services like solid waste disposal, education, and recreation and parks; higher property taxes; and perceived lowering of the community's quality of life - A calculation of the total benefits of each economic activity receiving a tax abatement-increased collections of sales and other taxes; payroll multiplier effects; creation of spin-off suppliers; increased property tax collections after expiration of the abatement; higher property values; and enhanced local pride and prestige - Isolation and analysis of the tax abatement as the critical variable among all the factors affecting economic decisions - Isolation and analysis of the economic activity receiving the abatement as an element of the larger economy - Consideration of mitigations like impact fees, development taxes, and dedications of land and facilities - Conclusion as to whether enhanced economic activity (if any) offsets the impact (if any) of the abatement
+- The total number of tax abatements granted in each county - The total amount of forgone revenues in each county - A calculation of the total costs of each tax abatement-revenues forgone; additional infrastructure expenditures; increased traffic congestion; noise; air and water quality impact; loss of affordable housing; increased demand for services like solid waste disposal, education, and recreation and parks; higher property taxes; and perceived lowering of the community's quality of life - A calculation of the total benefits of each economic activity receiving a tax abatement-increased collections of sales and other taxes; payroll multiplier effects; creation of spin-off suppliers; increased property tax collections after expiration of the abatement; higher property values; and enhanced local pride and prestige - Isolation and analysis of the tax abatement as the critical variable among all the factors affecting economic decisions - Isolation and analysis of the economic activity receiving the abatement as an element of the larger economy - Consideration of mitigations like impact fees, development taxes, and dedications of land and facilities - Conclusion as to whether enhanced economic activity (if any) offsets the impact (if any) of the abatement

 Little of this information is currently collected by the state.
-State law does require some information to be reported by lessees, but not all lessees comply with reporting requirements.
+State law does require some information to be reported by lessees,56 but not all lessees comply with reporting requirements.

-Lessees are required to submit all leases and PILOT agreements to "the chief executive officer of each jurisdiction in which the property is located and to the Comptroller of the
+Lessees are required to submit all leases and PILOT agreements to "the chief executive officer of each jurisdiction in which the property is located and to the Comptroller of the Treasury, for review, but not approval."57 The State Board of Equalization (SBoE) of the Comptroller's Office manages the

-&lt;sup>55 Fullerton and Aragones-Zamudio 2006.
+55 Fullerton and Aragones-Zamudio 2006.

-Treasury, for review, but not approval."
-The State Board of Equalization (SBoE) of the Comptroller's Office handles the PILOT information.
-They they have recently scanned copies of the agreements to make it easier to respond to open records requests but copies of these agreements have not been made available online.
+PILOT information.
+They have recently scanned copies of the agreements to make it easier to respond to open records requests but copies of these agreements have not been made available online.58

 A cost-benefit analysis must be filed with every agreement.
-The Tennessee Department of Economic and Community Development (ECD) provides a free cost-benefit analysis form.
+The Tennessee Department of Economic and Community Development (ECD) provides a free cost-benefit analysis form, but lessees may use their own if it meets the conditions prescribed by ECD.
 See appendix C for a copy of the ECD cost-benefit analysis form.
 This form includes the lease term and amount of the first year PILOT payment.
 It also includes the market value of real and personal property, number of new and indirect jobs, direct and indirect income, and total of new annual state and local sales taxes.
 It doesn't include analysis of the PILOT costs.
 Some IDBs use cost-benefit tests as part of their evaluation of PILOT agreements, comparing the new revenue the investment in the abated property is expected to generate, both directly and indirectly, to the amount abated.
 New revenues include direct revenue like PILOT payments and indirect tax revenue like property taxes paid by the supply chain of the abated property and from local option sales taxes paid by new employees at the abated property and employees of its supply chain.
 A shortcoming of cost-benefit tests is that they often do not consider every cost.
 For instance, when a company comes into an area and brings existing employees to the new jurisdiction, those people are going to live there and put a new burden on the city and the schools.
 See table 2 for a comparison of costs and benefits of property tax incentives.